"By Kathleen Doheny

 Medical Editor: John P. Cunha, DO, FACOEP

-Buminate [albumin (Human)] 25% injection is used to treat shock, burns, or low blood protein.
-Albumin is the protein portion of the blood.
-This medication is available in generic form.
-Common side effects include fever and chills, rash, nausea, vomiting, rapid heart rate, or low blood pressure.
+Buminate [albumin (Human)] 25% injection is albumin, the protein portion of the blood, used to treat shock, burns, or low blood protein.
+Buminate is available in generic form.
+Side effects of Buminate are rare but may include:

 Buminate 25% is administered by IV injection.
 The dosage depends on the condition being treated.
 Buminate 25% may interact with other drugs.
 Tell your doctor all medications and supplements you take.
 During pregnancy, Buminate 25% should be given only if clearly needed.
 It is not known whether Buminate 25% passes into breast milk.
 Consult your doctor before breastfeeding.